devangmehta123/pycon-uk-2019/README.md

 * Vagrantfile above installs most dependencies but Django project has to be initialized
     * ssh into VM (vagrant ssh), cd into /vagrant which is shared folder with host OS and git, then do 'django-admin startproject pycon' which will initialize project pycon.
-More details about what happens are here: https://docs.djangoproject.com/en/2.2/intro/tutorial01/, *but on ubuntu, just be careful about which python you use.
+More details about what happens are here: https://docs.djangoproject.com/en/2.2/intro/tutorial01/, *but on ubuntu, just be careful about the python binary that you use.
 By default, python is version 2.x but we want to use 3.x.
 So, always use python3 and you will be fine.*
     * dev server is started like this: cd /vagrant/pycon; python3 manage.py runserver
+    * setting up debugger inside pycharm will help to see what is happening.
+Pycharm professional has a very useful feature for using remote interpreter inside vagrant VM (and more recently, inside docker containers).
+We will go through remote interpreter setup and debugger configuration during workshop.